empathic-ai/altimit/README.md

 ## Compatibility

-Altimit is currently compatible with Godot, Unity and native Windows development tools, with support planned for native macOS and iOS in the near future.
+Altimit is currently compatible with Godot, Unity and native Windows, with support planned for native macOS and iOS in the near future.

 Platform | Support |
 --- | --- |